Frequently Asked Questions

 A. Annie Sloan Lacquer was designed for use on interior floors only.
 It is not recommended for use in areas where there will be a lot of water.
 It is not suitable for outdoor use.

 Q. What is the best way to apply Annie Sloan Lacquer?

 A. Apply Annie Sloan Lacquer with a quality sponge roller and/or brush.
-Pour the Lacquer out into another container and stir well before using.
+Stir well before using and during use.
 Apply two thin coats for even sheen and greater durability.
 A small amount of water (up to 10%) can be added to the Lacquer for the first coat.
 Let the first coat dry one to two hours before recoating, and leave the final coat to dry overnight before walking on it.

 Annie Sloan Craqueleur

 Q. Can I use Craqueleur in a bathroom or kitchen where there is a lot of moisture?